jinliu/kdotool/README.md

 This program uses KWin's scripting API to control windows.
 In each invocation, it generates a KWin script on-the-fly, loads it into KWin, runs it, and then deletes it, using KWin's DBus interface.
-It collects output of the script from the systemd journal, so you must be using systemd and have KWin running as a systemd user service (which is the default), for it to work.

 This program should work with both KDE 5 and the upcoming KDE 6.
 It should work with both Wayland and X11 sessions.
 (But you can use the original `xdotool` in